A frequent contributor to Moral Relativism Magazine, Anaya completed a B.A. in English with an emphasis on writing at Skidmore College.

 Act Two: The Rite of Passage

 The main drama unfolds in the second Act.
-Jackie’s rite of passage is suddenly elevated to something greater than just the bonding between a man and his son.
-From a subtle insinuation of early awareness of the opposite sex, Jackie is now violently confronted with issues of sexuality.
+Jackie’s rite of passage is suddenly elevated to something greater than just the bonding between father and son.
+What began as a subtle insinuation of early awareness of the opposite sex now becomes a violent confrontation with issues of sexuality for Jackie.

 The mother's much younger lover, Woody, becomes the mirroring image of Jackie.
 Woody, while a childlike character like Jackie, does possess some obvious knowledge that Jackie is still simply too young to understand.
 Jackie expresses some curiosity at this fact, as well as an awareness of this situation.
 “I wondered what Woody knew that I didn’t,” he muses.
 “He and I were not so far apart in age…But Woody was one thing, and I was another.”